Tottenham Hotspur 1-1 West Bromwich Albion

 The Londoners had 72.6% possession in the game, but failed to carve out many clear-cut chances.

-A lack of willing runners hindered their attacks in the first half, with only Son Heung-min their only real threat.
+A lack of willing runners hindered their attacks in the first half, with Son Heung-min their only real threat.
 Kieran Trippier put in cross after cross, but could not find Kane.

-Spurs boss Mauricio Pochettino took something of a gamble early in the second half, sending on Mousa Dembele and Fernando Llorente for Harry Winks and Jan Vertonghen.
+Spurs boss Mauricio Pochettino took something of a gamble early in the second half, sending on midfielder Mousa Dembele and striker Fernando Llorente for midfielder Harry Winks and centre-back Jan Vertonghen.

 The change certainly gave Spurs' more attacking impetus, and their equaliser - when it came - was deserved.